daisakuhazui/daisakuhazui/README.md

 ### Hey there, I'm Daisaku Hazui :wave:

 Hey there!
-I'm Daisaku Hazui, a software engineer from Japan. :jp:
+I'm Daisaku Hazui, a software engineer from Japan. :jp:\
+I live with my wife and daughter in Oita, ONSEN-Prefecture!!

 - :house_with_garden: &nbsp; I'm currently working at Home.(I live in Kyushu.)
 - :heart_eyes: &nbsp; Spending time with family is the most important thing in my life.